kjantzer/peek-page-view-controller/README.md

 # Peek Page View Controller

-> Create a paged vertical scroll view with a peek into the next (and previous) views
+> Create a paged horizontal scroll view with a peek into the next (and previous) views

 ![Preview](http://i.imgur.com/6I1CvHE.gif)